 8 facts you probably didn’t know about Frankfurt

-Frankfurt is the commercial capital of Germany.
+Frankfurt is Germany’s financial capital and home to one of the largest airports in Europe.
 It might not be the first city you think of for a visit because it is mainly known as a business city.
-But it’s definitely worth of visiting, though, here are the 8 Fun Facts Frankfurt!
+But it’s definitely worth of visiting, Frankfurt is a city in which there is a lot to explore and discover.
+Get to know the city and find out which are the most interesting fun facts about Frankfurt!

 Frankfurt was given the name by Charlemagne, the King of the Franks, who ruled over parts of modern France and Germany in the Middle Ages.
 After winning a battle against the Saxons, he decided to commemorate his victory and named the place as the ‘Ford of the Franks’ or Frankfurt.

 Frankfurt is the fifth largest city of Germany and is also known as ‘Mainhattan’ , since it is located along the river Maine and has some striking skyscrapers.
-For a good view over the city, you can go up on the 55th floor of the MAIN Tower, which is said to be ‘Frankfurt’s highest vantage point.’
+For a good view over the city, you can go up to the 55th floor of the MAIN Tower, which is the ‘Frankfurt’s highest vantage point.’
+The tallest one is the Commerzbank tower whit its 260 meters.

 Frankfurt was home to the inventor of the printing press, Johannes Gutenberg.
 You can spot a memorial dedicated to him and the early funders of the printing press in the city centre on the Rossmarkt square.

-7. Grimm Brothers are from the small city near Frankfurt
+#7 The Grimm brothers are from the city near Frankfurt